biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

     .. attribute:: imputer_constructor

-    An instance of a class derived from :obj:`ImputerConstructor` (or a class with the same call operator).
+    An instance of a class derived from :obj:`ImputerConstructor` or a class with the same call operator.

     .. attribute:: dont_impute_classifier

-    If given and set (this attribute is optional), the classifier will not be wrapped into an imputer.
-Do this if the classifier doesn't mind if the examples it is given have missing values.
+    If set and a table is given, the classifier is not be wrapped into an imputer.
+This can be done if classifier can handle missing values.

     The learner is best illustrated by its code - here's its complete :obj:`__call__` method::